 The district prepares its annual budget on a basis which differs from generally accepted accounting principles (GAAP basis).
 Therefore, the actual column presented in the budget to actual comparison has been adjusted to the district's budget basis of accounting to provide a meaningful comparison of actual results with the budget.
 The district's budget basis of accounting differs from GAAP basis because of timing and perspective differences.
 Timing differences result from the recognition of encumbrances (i.e., purchase orders outstanding at year end) as expenditures that have not been recognized as expenditures for GAAP purposes.
-Perspective differences result from the district's use of sub-funds that are combined for GAAP reporting purposes with the district general fund, but budgets are not adopted for these sub-funds.
-Sub-funds are used by the district to account for the proceeds of notes payable and the related use of funds, which are not budgeted but are approved by the Board of Directors.
-Adjustments necessary to convert results of operations for the general fund for the year ended December 31, 2013 from the budget basis to GAAP basis are presented in the notes to RSI.
+Perspective differences result from the district's use of sub-funds that are combined for GAAP reporting purposes with the district to account for the proceeds of notes payable and the related use of funds, which are not budgeted but are approved by the Board of Directors.
+Adjustments necessary to convert results of operations for the general fund for the year ended December 31, 2014 from the budget basis to GAAP basis are presented in the notes to RSI.